 Can you imagine a nutritionist who eats exclusively at fast food restaurants?
 A personal trainer who never exercises?
 A writer who can’t be bothered with grammar, spelling, and punctuation?

 In most professions, best practices and tools of the trade are mandatory.
-If you want to be a doctor, you have to earn a PhD.
+If you want to be a lawyer, you must pass the Bar exam.
 If you want to land a job in accounting, you need math skills.
 But writers can easily finagle around best writing practices, especially with the increasing accessibility of self-publishing.

 Basic grammar skills used to be mandatory — not just for writers but for all high school graduates.
 These days, you can get out of college with a degree but no clue how to properly structure a sentence or differentiate between they’re, their, and there.